 As long as you have an HDHP, you have the option to open and contribute to an HSA.

 And opening your HSA is also a pretty simple step.
 There are a number of banks and other financial institutions where you can open an HSA.

 There could be fees associated, so be sure to do some homework.

 Once opened, you can contribute up to a maximum amount to your HSA on an annual basis.
 For 2024, the maximum contribution is $4,150 for an individual plan and $8,300 for a family plan.

 There’s also a catch-up contribution of an additional $1,000 if you’re 55 or older.

 Within the HSA, typically after a certain amount has been accumulated, you can invest these monies within various mutual funds offered by your respective HSA.

 Where you open your HSA will determine what investment options you have available.

 Okay, let’s take a step back to define what an HDHP is so I don’t lose you.

-For an individual plan, the IRS states that an HDHP must offer a minimum deductible of $1,350with an out of pocket maximum of $6,650.
+For an individual plan, the IRS states that an HDHP must offer a minimum deductible of $1,600 with an out-of-pocket maximum of $8,050 for 2024.